laudiacay/laudiacay.github.io/about.md

 I think humans are generally pretty good.
 That's why I try to make my money by building people honest products that increase their autonomy and improve their life.
 Currently, the relevant layer of the stack I work on is usable encryption technology and better peer-to-peer networking.

+Crypto subject areas I'm pretty skillful at, and would feel comfortable technically advising a startup on:
+- formal verification and solvers
+- intent solving and intent DSL design
+- cryptographic/MPC schemes
+- trustless design
+- anything with decentralized storage, infrastructure, cloud, or CDNs
+- decentralized infrastructure design
+- ZK applications and ZK circuit design, especially ZKVMs

 #### Future Goals
 One day, I would like to get a PhD and found a hardtech company.
 I really do like being a founder and building things people like.